Alfonsogar/master_ds_project/README.md

 # Steps:

-We will get the movielens dataset, clean it and profile its features.
+* We will get the **movielens dataset**, clean it and profile its features.
-Once cleaned we will apply clustering algorithms to clasiffy the different movies we are going to find on it.
+* Once cleaned we will apply clustering algorithms to clasiffy the different movies we are going to find on it.
+* Clusters will be analyzed to profile what kind of movies are the people's favourite.
+* Finally there will be a prediction of the rating of new incoming movies, based on its features.